GratadeJF/GratadeJF/README.md

 ### My Goals for 2022 📌

-- Master my skills in React.JS and lear to use other langages
+- Master my skills in React.JS and learn to use other langages such as Python, PHP
 - Consolidate my bases in NodeJS Express and mySQL
 - Find my first job !